Objection (Tango): Composition

-"Objection (Tango)" was written by Shakira and co-produced by the singer along with Lester Mendez.
+"Objection (Tango)" was written and produced by Shakira, with additional production by Lester Mendez.
 It is a combination of pop rock and tango, a style of fast-paced ballroom dance music that originated in Argentina and Uruguay.
 According to the sheet music of "Objection (Tango)" published at MusicNotes.com by Sony/ATV Music Publishing, it is written in the key of B minor and has a half note metronome of 66 beats per minute.
 Shakira's vocal range spans from E3 to B4.
 The song contains instrumentation from the bandoneón, which is played at a "breakneck speed," and also features a "twanging" guitar solo.
 Lyrically, "Objection (Tango)" is dramatic and humorous in approach and focuses on an angered Shakira ordering her love interest to choose between her and his other leading lady; it was said to be a feminist anthem and a "hell-hath-no-fury it's-her-or-me steam train".
-It contains a line in which Shakira asserts to her lover that "Next to her cheap silicone I look minimal/ That’s why in front of your eyes I'm invisible/ But you gotta know small things also count," which a critic commented was a "brave statement in these days of suspiciously ripe teenybop flesh peddlers."
+It contains a line in which Shakira asserts to her lover that "Next to her cheap silicone I look minimal/ That's why in front of your eyes I'm invisible/ But you gotta know small things also count," which a critic commented was a "brave statement in these days of suspiciously ripe teenybop flesh peddlers."
 During the bridge of the song, Shakira delivers rap-like vocals and instructs her lover to end the love triangle, declaring that "Tango is not for three, was never meant to be."